What happens if you really do get tested positive for COVID-19? Here’s a look at what the government and insurance companies are covering.

 Overseas travel came to a grinding halt in March and is still recovering at a glacial pace in 2021.
 With the SingapoRediscovers vouchers, locals are encouraged to spend domestically on ‘travel’ here in our little red dot.

 As we continue to see rising COVID-19 cases in other countries, the risk of the virus still remains despite our efforts to keep community numbers low or close to zero.
-Having been through two months of the circuit breaker this year, it’s not surprising that many of us are cautious about the opening up of our economy and the launch of travel bubbles.
+Having been through two months of the circuit breaker in 2020, it’s not surprising that many of us are cautious about the opening up of our economy and the launch of travel bubbles.

 Here, we take a look at what the Singapore government will compensate you for as well as the additional COVID-19 coverage being provided by insurance companies.